Discover more from Tech World With Milan Newsletter

 How to deal with Parkinson’s Law?

 Parkinson’s Law states that work expands to fill the time available for completion.
-Unfortunately, this means that we usually tend to procrastinate about what we need to do to fill our day and even to work overtime.
+Unfortunately, this means we usually procrastinate about what we must do to fill our day and even work overtime.
 So, in the end, we do less than we could.

-To fight it, we can use the Pomodoro Technique.
-It is a simple and effective way to increase productivity and focus by breaking down work into intervals of 25 minutes, separated by short breaks.
+To combat it, we can use the Pomodoro Technique.
+This simple and effective technique increases productivity and focus by breaking work down into 25-minute intervals, separated by short breaks.

 There are the steps to use the Pomodoro Technique: